chrisrossi/droplets/README.md

 By default, the script will execute as if you have passed in the `--list` option.
 This allows the droplets script to at as an inventory script for the ansible-playbook command.

+If we wanted to create these instances to prepare for a playbook run we would use the `--reconcile` option.
+It is worth mentioning that `--reconcile` will not retroactively reconcile changes to `size`, `image`, or `region`.
+You will need to login to DO to make adjustments to size OR use `--destroy` on the group and then `--reconsile`.

 ### Running with ansible-playbook